JuanPabloOS/JuanPabloOS/README.md

 - ⚡ Fun fact: ...
 -->

-Hi I'm Juan, and I'm a web developer, ,Lately I've been working mostly with front-end technologies but I really like the back-end development, I hope someday I could make a contribution to any open source repository so I can show it off.
+Hi I'm Juan, and I'm a web developer, Lately I've been working mostly with front-end technologies but I really like the back-end development, I hope someday I could make a contribution to any open source repository so I can show it off.